Applied Behavior Analysis FAQ

 1. How long will it take to complete the program at UNO?

-The ABA Master of Arts (M.A.) program requires a total of 36-39credit hours, typically requiring two years (fall and winter semesters, no summer courses) full time course load (2-3 classes per semester and practicum).
+The M.A. in Psychology with an emphasis in Applied Behavior Analysis program requires a total of 36-39credit hours, typically requiring two years (fall and winter semesters, no summer courses) full time course load (2-3 classes per semester and practicum).

 2. What are the prerequisites for applying to the ABA program at UNO?